 - We must invest in our small businesses.
 We can create more stable economies if we focus on growing local manufacturing, construction, farming, and service industries, and support the many individually-owned retailers that are the life's blood of our communities.
 When we "act local" we create safeguards against the overarching threat of globalization, and minimize the impact of "too big to fail."

-- We must close the Prop 13 "corporate loophole" while preserving and expanding protections put in place to ensure that individuals and families are never "taxed out" of our homes.
+- We must close the Prop 13 "corporate loophole" while preserving and expanding protections put in place to ensure that individuals are never "taxed out" of our homes.
 Closing the "corporate loophole" would bring in an estimated $9 billion in annual tax revenue--money we can invest in education and infrastructure.

 - We must invest in our kids.
 Public education should begin with preschool and continue through college, trade school, or professional training.
 We must prepare the next generation to be productive and self-sustaining--not bury them under decades of crushing debt before they get started.

 - We must take decisive action to slow Climate Change, eliminate dependency on fossil fuels, ban fracking, address water rights and conservation, protect our shoreline, offer energy consumers a choice, and grow the green economy.
 There is no "planet B."

 - We must protect threatened wildlife and mandate the humane treatment of all animals--from farm to pets.